 TUESDAY 12TH MAY 2026 – TIM O’BRIEN – “THE LAST POST AT RAF NEWTON”

 Tim is an artist (contestant for 2026 Sky Arts Artist of the Year) Author and Tutor.
+This talk scratches the surface of the content included in his book, “The Last Post at RAF Newton”.

 TUESDAY 14TH JULY 2026 – STEPHEN BOOTH – “THE PSYCHOLOGY OF MURDER”